combattingbias/combattingbias.huygens.knaw.nl/docs/bias/types/reproducibility.md

 **4 - Analyse**
 - Analysing and Interpreting Data

+**5 - Preserve & Share**
+- Create or choose an interface to publish data, analyses, visualisations and other publications

 ## Questions to consider throughout your work
 - Have you documented your analysis process sufficiently for others to reproduce it?